The schedule with the next 5 matches of Al Nassr after playing against Damac in the Saudi Pro League

 And after playing against the tenth team, we rose one more position to face the ninth team in the Saudi Pro League.
 The match before facing Al Khaleej himself in the Copa del Rey de Campeones, they will face each other in the league to see how they both reach the important confrontation.

-And as the last match of this calendar, Cristiano Ronaldo's men will face a mid-table team such as Al-Wahda.
+As the fourth match of this calendar, Cristiano Ronaldo's men will face a mid-table team such as Al-Wahda.
 In this case and for the 30th round, they will play at home in what should be a match they must win against a rival that should be affordable for them.

+And to finish this calendar, Al-Nassr will continue its journey through the lower areas of the league to face a club that is currently in relegation, after its recent defeat, and Al-Okhdood Club has 1 point of the last 15 available, which has made them fall to the last positions in the classification.

 |